memespring/wiki-platformland-content/home.md

 <!-- TITLE: Welcome to the Platform Land Wiki -->

 This is the wiki for the [Platform Land project](https://www.platformland.org).
-If you would like to contribute to this wiki, please email [richard@memespring.co.uk](mailto:richard@memespring.co.uk)
+If you would like to contribute to this wiki, please email [richard@memespring.co.uk](mailto:richard@memespring.co.uk) or for this [repository on GitHub](https://github.com/memespring/wiki-platformland-content).

 * [Research questions](research-questions)
 * [Who are the users?](users)